adith-p/Adith/README.md

-- 👋 Hi, I’m @maddtec
+- 👋 Hi, I’m @adith
-- 👀 I’m interested in python
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning full stack web development from colt steele
 - 📫 How to reach me???
-- easy mailme
+- easy mailto adithprakash008@gmail.com

 <!---
 maddtec/maddtec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.